linxsystems/Careers/Technical_1_Backend.md

 ## Next Steps
 If at any point you get stuck, have any questions, or wish to submit an unfinished solution, please email careers@linxsystems.com and make the subject line “Backend Tech #1 Help”.
 If this is the case, send us your code by creating a secret gist (https://gist.github.com) and send us the link.
 We also encourage you to explain your thought process throughout this exercise.

 We encourage you to test your code, referencing the image above to see if your code is working or not.
 Once you believe you have a working solution, you can put it to the test with the encoded messages below.
-Follow the instructions to discover your next steps in the hiring process:
+Copy and paste these encoded messages and plug them into your function.
+Then follow the instructions to discover your next steps in the hiring process:

 #### Message #1
 - Cipher: B = E